CodeReadingClubs/www/content/index.md

 ## How do I get started?

 ### Join us for a public club!
 Free.
 Online.
 International.
 Want to start a club, but not sure how it works?
 Don't have enough people in your workplace to join you?
 You're in luck, we're running a club and you're invited!

-- Duration: 2 hours
+- Duration: 2 hours (1800 - 2000 BST)
-- When: 14 April 2021 (1800 - 2000 BST)
+- When: 14 (fully booked) & 28 April 2021
+- NOTE The session on 28 April is a repeat of 14 April
 - Where: online (sign up to receive an invite)

 #### [Sign up](https://forms.gle/MwyVCSZzdLVSPfcS8)